Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 https://www.gazettelive.co.uk/news/teesside-news/teesside-town-residents-13200-poorer-28502866

 ### Case study: HART, HAMPSHIRE
 Hart and the town of Fleet within are the least deprived LA and LSOA in England, ranking in 317 of the 317 least deprived LAs.
 The positioning - 45km SW of London and 50km N of ports like Portsmouth give it a commuter settlement status, allowing for the benefits of high salaries without burden of higher living costs.
 These high salaries allow for greater disposable income - avg house is worth over £462,000, and over 80% being detached and either owned outright or on a mortgage.
-This may be facilitated by the 37.5% of adults with a degree (10% higher than the national avera
+This may be facilitated by the 37.5% of adults with a degree (10% higher than the national average)

  - Average life expectancies are 2-4 years higher than the national avg.
 - Fleet's average household income is £52,000 - over double that of Middlesbrough.